Am I Anorexic? Questions to Ask Yourself

 Self-Diagnosing Anorexia

-More than one person dies every hour from anorexia, and death can often be sudden and unexpected.
-The sooner that you get professional help for an eating disorder, the better the potential for recovery.
+More than one person dies every hour from anorexia, and death can often be sudden and unexpected.2 The sooner you get professional help for an eating disorder, the better the potential for recovery.

-1. Am I spending a lot of time thinking about food, weight, and body shape?
+1. Am I spending a lot of time thinking about food, weight, and my body shape?

 2. Do I intentionally restrict myself from eating certain foods, or even anything at all, because I am afraid of getting fat?